liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 	$ bin/phpspec  run --format=pretty
 	  post
-	10  - should be created by an author a title and a text
+	10  - should be written by an author containing a title and a body
 	    todo: write pending example
-	14  - should be created as drafted
+	14  - should be written as drafted
 	    todo: write pending example
-	18  - should move from drafted to published
+	18  - should be published
 	    todo: write pending example
 	1 specs
 	3 examples (3 pending)